Lafore33/NNfromScratch/README.md

-Two layer Neural network implementation from scratch using only numpy, pandas, and matplotlib for visualisation and trained on the MNIST digit recognizer dataset (https://www.kaggle.com/competitions/digit-recognizer/data)
+Two layer Neural network implementation from scratch using only numpy, pandas, and matplotlib for visualisation.
+The network is trained on the MNIST digit recognizer dataset (https://www.kaggle.com/competitions/digit-recognizer/data)